The Directorate General of Factory Advice Service & Labour Institutes (DGFASLI), formerly known as Chief

 (NSA) & Vishwakarma Rashtriya

 The Awards division also provides technical support and secretarial assistance to the Prime Minister’s Shram Awards Schemes being operated by the Ministry of Labour & Employment.
 The objective of the Prime Minister’s Shram Awards Scheme is to recognize the workmen both from public and private sector organizations at the national level for their outstanding contributions, distinguished record of performance and devotion to duty of a high order.

-Central Labour Institute (CLI), Mumbai was conceived by the Government of India
+Institute (CLI), Mumbai was conceived by the Government of India during the

-during the first 5-year Plan as a center for research, training and consultancy
+first 5-year Plan as a center for research, training and consultancy on the

 rented building in 1961.
 The first Prime

 Minister of India, Late Pandit Jawaharlal Nehru, laid